salpalvv/darkstar-server/README.md

 # how to start the server
 open a terminal / cmd prompt / shell / what have you

+$ vagrant plugin install vagrant-vbguest

+(Note that you only need to do this the first time. )

 git clone this project.

 Note that you will need to edit in your WAN ip to darkstar-server/ansible/roles/darkstar/files/zoneip.sql in place of 127.0.0.1